 A suite of resources to get you from writing your script to delivering your video or podcast.

-Once you’ve prepared your content for media production, the next step is getting your technical setup in order.
-Thankfully, streaming live or recording a great video or podcast doesn’t have to cost the earth.
+Once you’ve developed your series, the next step is getting your technical setup in order.
 Make your production shine with these practical tips on getting the most out of the gear you’ve already got, as well as advice on additional tools you can use to take things to the next level.

 Once you’ve prepared your material and technical setup, it’s time to actually present.
 If you’re new to creating media content, this might feel daunting.
 But we’ve collated some easy-to-follow tips to make sure you look, sound, and feel confident.